-- a commission of any crime,

-- gross immorality,

-- gross misbehavior,

-- persistent disobedience,

-- violation of written rules and regulations established by the district board or the State Board of Education or

-- when the presence of the student is detrimental to the best interest of the school.

-- Every expelled student will have the right to petition for readmission for the succeeding school year.
+- a commission of any crime, - gross immorality, - gross misbehavior,persistent disobedience, - violation of written rules and regulations established by the district board or the State Board of Education or - when the presence of the student is detrimental to the best interest of the school. - Every expelled student will have the right to petition for readmission for the succeeding school year. - Expulsion or suspension prohibits a student from - entering the school or school grounds, except for a prearranged conference with an administrator. - attending any day or night school functions or - riding a school bus.